wp-plugins/twitter-ticker/readme.txt

 Tested up to: 2.8.4
 Stable tag: trunk

-ITICKER is a stylish widget to display twitter search results and share buttons on your website.
+iticker is a stylish, customisable information toolbar for your website or blog.

 == Description ==